 Blaine House.
 The Blaine House, a National Historic Landmark, is the official residence of the Governor of the State of Maine.
-The Blaine House staff provides services for the Governor, the Governor's family and guests; to maintain House offices for the Governor; to display the mansion during public visiting hours; and to assist at official receptions and other gatherings at the Blaine House.
+The Blaine House staff provides services for the Governor, the Governor's family and guests; maintains House offices for the Governor; displays the mansion during public visiting hours; and assists at official receptions and other gatherings at the Blaine House.
 The Governor is responsible for the operation of the building and general maintenance of its interior.
 The Bureau of General Services maintains the grounds, service buildings and exterior of the mansion, and is authorized to approve and execute any remodeling of the interior.

-FINANCES, FISCAL YEAR 2013: The expenditure information for this unit was generated from the Budget and Financial Management System (BFMS).
+FINANCES, FISCAL YEAR 2015: The expenditure information for this unit was generated from the Budget and Financial Management System (BFMS).